The Social and Cultural Lives of Technology

 My first book, The Unreliable Nation: Hostile Nature and Technological Failure in the Cold War (MIT Press, 2017), won the Sidney Edelstein Prize for the best scholarly book in the field of history of technology.
 My current book project, Reliable Humans: Trustworthy Machines, examines how people from the late-18th to the mid-20th centuries understood machine failures as a problem of the self — a problem of the kinds of people that failing machines created, or threatened, or presupposed.

 I received my PhD in history of science and technology from Harvard University.
 I am currently Associate Professor of History at York University in Toronto, Canada, where I teach courses in technology studies, the history of disasters, and modern cultural history.
+I also hold an ongoing visiting professorship in the law faculty of the University of Paris (Panthéon-Assas).
 I am a co-founder of Toronto’s TechnoScience Salon, a public forum for humanities-based discussions about science and technology.
 From 2009-13, I served as Associate Director of York’s Institute for Science and Technology Studies (iSTS).
-In 2017, I received the Abbott Payson Usher Prize from the Society for the History of Technology.

 Sidney Edlestein Prize